Haima, Oman

 Haima (هيماء) is a town located in and is the capital of the Al Wusta Governorate of Oman.
 In the 2020 Omani census, it had a population of 7,814.

 Permanent settlement began after a team of oil explorers sunk a water well there.
 This well, along with another dug in al-Ajaiz, became the first permanent water sources in Jiddat il-Harasiis.
 The well in Haima was used less than that in al-Ajaiz on account of the poor grazing lands surrounding it.

 In 1982, a school for boys and later one for girls was opened in Haima.
 Families from the Harasiis tribe have increasingly settled in this location while schools are in session.

 Climate

+Haima has a hot desert climate (BWh) according to the Köppen climate classification.
 In Haima, the winters are brief, pleasant, dry, and primarily clear, while the summers are lengthy, hot, humid, desert, and partly cloudy.
-The average annual temperature ranges from 56 to 110 degrees Fahrenheit, rarely falling below 50 or rising over 114.
+The average annual temperature ranges from 13 to 43 Celsius (56 to 110 degrees Fahrenheit), rarely falling below 10 or rising over 45 C (50 or 114 F).

 The best times of year to visit Haima for hot-weather activities are from mid-March to mid-April and from early October to late November, according to the beach/pool score.